 Your child’s needs will be supported by the school, and your child’s level of support will be described in their EHCP.
 All the support your child gets will be to maximise their progress and help them learn to learn independently.
 This may be through some direct time with an adult, or it may be through teaching time, mentoring from older children, or group work with other children lead by an adult.

 This is not automatic.
 You can apply for transport if your child has complex needs and is going to be attending a special school that is further from your home than you can be expected to travel.
-We will consider every application in it’s own right.
+We will consider every application in its own right.

-If successful the travel and transport service will offer you a range of transport options.
+If successful, the travel and transport service will offer you a range of transport options.
 This might be to pay your mileage, travel training for your child, or pick up from an agreed point at or near your home, if your child is going to travel on a school bus.

-If you are concerned about your child going to school, the transport department can offer advice on independent travel training and also run independent travel training sessions over the summer.
+If you are concerned about your child going to school, the transport department can offer advice on independent travel training and run independent travel training sessions over the summer.

 - You can apply for these online using the transport application form.